zacuke/vscode-waterfox-debug/README.md

 * `preferences`: Set additional Firefox preferences in the debugging profile
 * `popupAutohideButton`: Show a button in the status bar for toggling popup auto-hide (enabled by default when debugging a WebExtension)
-* `sourceMaps`: The Firefox developers have moved the handling of source-maps to the client side of the debugging protocol and this extension was adapted to this change.
-You can get back the old source-mapping implementation by setting this property to `server`, but this is only supported in Firefox before version 66.
 * `liftAccessorsFromPrototypes`: If there are accessor properties (getters and setters) defined on an object's prototype chain, you can "lift" them so they are displayed on the object itself.
   This is usually necessary in order to execute the getters, because otherwise they would be